Temple of Elemental Evil Review

 Hommlet has a Council headed up by village elder Kenter Nevets (a wise ex-farmer), who is also Justice of the Peace and leader of the Old Faith.
 Also sitting on the council are Terjon (chief cleric of the Church of St. Cuthbert), Jaroo (druid of the Old Faith and agent for the druids of the Gnarly Forest), Elmo's father (Captain of the Militia), Ostler the innkeeper, Mytch the Miller (Old Faith) and Burne and Rufus (a wizard and his associate).

 Under the village elder, Jaroo Ashstaff is of the Old Faith and also an agent of the druids of the Gnarley Forest.
 He has set up a grove to safeguard Hommlet and keep an eye on the Temple.
 Kella, an associate of Jaroo's, is currently within the Greater Temple, spying on it for the Old Faith (brave).
-The Miller, Woodcutter, Braumeister, Cabinet Maker, Blacksmith (Brother Symth) and Hersdsman are also of the Old Faith, along with their families.
+The Miller, Woodcutter, Braumeister, Cabinet Maker, Blacksmith (Brother Symth) and Herdsman are also of the Old Faith, along with their families.
 Some villlagers are being converted from the Old Faith to the Church of St. Cuthbert.

 Canon Terjon heads up the Church in Hommlet, with Lesser Cleric Calmert second in charge.
 Burne, Rufus and Elmo are also of the Church, and are agents for the Viscount of Verbobonc.